useblocks/score/docs/platform_management_plan/project_management.rst

   In case *Cross-functional team* needs to request a new repository, this can be done be extending the `otterdog configuration file <https://github.com/eclipse-score/.eclipsefdn/blob/main/otterdog/eclipse-score.jsonnet>`_ and creating a new PR, that should be approved by the *Eclipse Project Security Team*.

+  The *GitHub Discussions* for cross-functional teams can be found in the `Cross-functional teams section <https://github.com/orgs/eclipse-score/discussions>`_ of the main *SCORE* project.

 Meeting Structure
 -----------------